 Professor, Microbiology & Immunology, Einstein

 Attending Physician, Pediatrics, The Children's Hospital at Montefiore

-Dr. Burk is one of five scientists, including Nobel Laureate Harold zur Hausen, appointed to the International Committee on Taxonomy of Viruses Papillomavirus Working Group, which is responsible for developing a classification system for these cancer-causing viruses.
+Dr. Burk is currently the Chair of the Papillomavirus Working Group of the International Committee on Taxonomy of Viruses Papillomavirus, which is responsible for developing a classification system for these cancer-causing viruses.

 In other research, Dr. Burk is conducting genetic studies of prostate cancer in men of Ashkenazi Jewish descent and was the first to connect aggressive forms of the disease with BRCA1 and BRCA2 genes, which were originally linked with breast cancer in women.
 In addition, Dr. Burk in collaboration with Dr. Steven Keller is working on a project to identify the genes involved in excessive sweating conditions known as hyperhidrosis.

 Dr. Burk was elected in 2015 as a fellow of the American Association for the Advancement of Science (AAAS).

 Animal papillomavirus, HPV and head and neck cancers, Hyperhidrosis, Translational research, Translational research